 How much can I borrow with a VA Home Loan?

 - The VA does not have a limit on how much you can borrower to finance your home.
 However, the VA limits the amount that they will guarantee based on your basic entitlement.
 Please contact us to find out how much your VA Home Loan entitlement is.

 VA Loan Entitlement/Can I qualify for a second VA Home Loan if I already have one?

 - Most of the time the answer is yes.
-If a veteran has a current VA Loan that is using up his or her eligibility, any partial remaining eligibility would still be available to be used on another VA Home Loan.
-The best way to figure out how much eligibility you have remaining is to contact a VA Loan Specialist and provide them with the information needed to obtain a certificate of eligibility for you that will show your remaining eligibility.
+If a veteran has a current VA Loan that is using up his or her eligibility, any partial remaining eligibility would still be available to be used on another VA Loan.
+The best way to figure out how much eligibility you have remaining is to contact a VA Loan Specialist.
+Provide them with the information needed to obtain a certificate of eligibility for you that will show your remaining eligibility.

 What are the costs associated with a VA Home Loan?

 - The good news is that the costs can generally be rolled into the loan.
 This way, you don’t have to pay anything out of pocket.
 Additionally, if you price your rate correctly, or negotiate your purchase contract with the seller paying the closing costs, you can structure the loan so there are no closing costs for you since someone else will be paying them.
 However, the closing costs typically include a credit report, the VA funding fee (unless you are exempt from this), the costs for the title report and insurance, any cost or rebate for the rate and program selected, any costs for an appraisal or pest inspection (for full doc files), and the amount that is necessary to establish a new escrow account and pay any taxes or insurance that is due.